Hello, this is Ryuta Hamamoto from TIMEWELL.

 |---|---|

-| Chinese-produced Dy procured indirectly through a trading company | Covered by Announcement No. 18 at the point the trading company moves it out of China |
+| Chinese-produced Dy procured indirectly through a trading company | Covered by Announcement No. 18 when the trading company moves it out of China |

-| Components in which an overseas OEM has incorporated Chinese-origin rare earths | If they account for 0.1% or more of the finished product, a license is required even for the OEM's export to Japan |
+| Components in which an overseas OEM has incorporated Chinese-origin rare earths | If they account for 0.1% or more of the finished product, a license can be required even for the OEM's export |

-| Chinese rare earths re-imported via the United States | Subject to enforcement as circumvention via a third country |
+| Chinese rare earths re-imported via a third country | Enforcement risk as circumvention via a third country |

 | Date | Event |